top of page

 We have a policy of encouraging young people to come beating and shooting here, as well as hosting nature walks for local people, explaining to them why we only cut our hedges one year in four for example and show them how the wild birds and hares are doing so well.

-In February of last year we won the Purdey Gold Award for game and conservation.
+In February 2023 we won the Purdey Gold Award for game and conservation.
 It was wonderful for our wild English partridge work to be recognised.
 We were up against seven other farms and estates on the short list and rather amazingly, the judges chose us which was a triumph.

 Niall_edited.jpg